Pasinduimalsha/DSA_PROJECT_YASH/README.md

 constraints.

 ---
-We have created this app using data structures and algorihtms.
+We have created this app using data structures and algorithms.